victormgbam/love-sandwiches/README.md

     8.Again click on add buildpack, select Nodejs and save changes.
     9.Deploy section, click deploy method, select github and connect.
     10. Click deploy.

+<h3>CREDITS</h3>
+   All the codes used to build love sandwiches project was taken from code Institute love sandwiches walkthrough.